MrFunBarn/GettingDataProject/CodeBook.md

 # Code Book

 Each row of the data represents one trial.
 The first two columns, subject and activity, show the subject that performed the trial (ints 1-30) and the activitiy being performed in the trial ("LAYING", "SITTING", "STANDING", "WALKING",          "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS").
 The remaining 79 columns contain the mean and standard deviation numbers for assorted values measured or derived from the phone's acceleromiter and gyroscope data for each trial.
+The names of these columns are preserved from the original data for easy comparison.

 ## Variables